YongLipTeh/UART_Polling_Interrupt/README.md

 Figure 3 shows the signal being decoded with PulseView.
 ## Experiment
 In a real experiment, we can see that the green LED does not follow the click of 1, it only flashes when it is ready.
-Pressing 2 will check if the button is pressed or released, it is also very laggy because of the polling mode we are using.
+It is very laggy because of the polling mode we are using.

 # Part 2 UART Blocking Interrupt Mode
 To use interrupt in UART, we have to enable NVIC global interrupt in cubeIDE->connectivity->USART2.
 It is given the topmost preempt priority (priority 0).
 Instead of the earlier HAL functions, we use the interrupt versions: *HAL_UART_Transmit_IT()* and *HAL_UART_Receive_IT()*.